teradici/deploy/dev/domain-controller/README.md

 * \_artifactsLocationSasToken: - an auto-generated token to access _artifactsLocation.
 If _artifactsLocation does not need an access token (which is the default) then this can be blank.

 ## Deploying Cloud Access Manager using Microsoft Azure
 The following steps outline the procedure for performing a deployment of CAM using Microsoft Azure:

 Click the **Deploy Azure** button to  begin.

+**NOTE:** Once you click the **Deploy Azure** button you will be taken to the Microsoft Azure account login page.
+It is important to read these steps to the end prior to clicking deploy or re-opening this file afterwards.

 <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fteradici%2Fdeploy%2Fmaster%2Fdev%2Fdomain-controller%2Fazuredeploy.json">
     <img src="http://azuredeploy.net/deploybutton.png"/>